Knox Community High School

 Knox Community High School is the only high school in Knox, Indiana.
 Knox is located centrally in Starke County, in the northwest/north central part of the state.

 General information

-Knox High School is a public school that houses approximately 830 students in grades 9-12.
-As of 2025, the school's principal is Mr. Glenn Barnes.
+Knox High School is a public school that houses approximately 524 students in grades 9–12.
+As of 2025, the school's principal is Mr. Sam Ells.

-There are 45 full-time faculty members, two administrators, one full-time athletic director, and two guidance counselors.
+There were 57 full-time faculty and staff members, two administrators, one full-time athletic director, and two guidance counselors as of the 2023–24 school year.
 Knox High School has over 100 course offerings.
-Students are also encouraged to aspire to a Core 40 or Academic Honors Diploma.
 There are 19 varsity athletic programs and a large arts department, which includes marching band, concert band, jazz band, indoor percussion, a fall play, and a spring musical, along with academic teams such as Spell Bowl, Academic Super Bowl, and the Speech Team.

 The mascot is an Indian.
 The school colors are red, white, and blue.

 Knox Community High School has received multiple Bronze Medal ratings in the U.S. News/School Matters Best High Schools survey.